raushan-yadav/SER_Division_Scheduling_and_optimization_using_OR_Model/README.md

 display a,d;
 This execution produces optimized arrival and departure times for each train while respecting capacity, headway, and single-line constraints.

+The current repository focuses on model formulation and data integration.
+The model is fully executable once connected to an AMPL-compatible solver.
+Computational experiments will be conducted after final calibration of the complete Chakradharpur Division WTT data.